Renuka Chowdhury: Career

 Chowdhury entered politics in 1984 as a member of Telugu Desam Party.
 She was a member of the Rajya Sabha for two consecutive terms and Chief Whip of Telugu Desam Parliamentary party from 1986 to 1998.
 She was also the Union Minister of State for Health and Family Welfare from 1997 to 1998 in the cabinet of H. D. Deve Gowda.
 She left Telugu Desam Party to join Congress party in 1998.
 In 1999 and 2004, she was elected to the 13th and 14th Lok Sabha respectively representing Khammam.
 Other positions include memberships on the Committee on Finance (1999–2000) and Committee on the Empowerment of Women (2000–2001).

 In May 2004 she became the Minister of State for Tourism in the UPA I government.
 She was the Union minister of State (Independent Charge) for Ministry of Women and Child Development in the UPA I government from January 2006 to May 2009.
 In the May 2009 Lok Sabha elections, Renuka Chowdary was defeated by Nama Nageswara Rao of TDP from Khammam by 1,24,448 votes.

 The Mumbai newspaper, Mid Day, reported in 2009 that, in response to "Sri Ram Sena's Valentine's Day threat" Chowdary said that youth should "swarm" pubs and make a point to the "moral police brigade".
 After the 2009 Mangalore pub attack by the Sri Ram Sena Chouwdary commented that Mangalore had been "talibanized".
 This resulted in a case being filed against her by the town's mayor, accusing her of glorifying isolated incidents and making generalized comments about the city.
 The "Pub Bharo" campaign was actually being headed by her younger daughter Tejaswini.

-Chowdary became a spokesperson for the Congress and was re-elected to Rajya Sabha in 2012.
+Chowdary became a spokesperson for the Congress and was re-elected to Rajya Sabha in 2012, and 2024 from Telangana.